Rosetta Jane Birks: Young Women's Christian Association

 Birks was elected President of the Adelaide Young Women's Christian Association in 1902 and is credited with its expansion and the modernisation of the Australasian movement.
 Under Birks' leadership the Adelaide YWCA was the first branch to introduce junior membership in 1893, opening club activities to girls as young as ten.
 Other innovations included introducing child-rearing lectures and classes promoting the development of womanhood 'science'.

 Birks was involved in the YWCA internationally and attended conferences in London and Paris in 1906 and Berlin in 1910 as the Australasian member of the YWCA world committee.
 In 1911 she launched the YWCA Travellers' Aid Society to support government-assisted immigrants, particularly young women who intended to seek work as domestic servants.

-In June 1914 the Rose Birks wing of the YWCA hostel in Adelaide was opened by Lady Galway.
+In June 1914 the Rose Birks wing of the YWCA hostel in Adelaide was opened by Lady Marie Galway.

 Death

 Committed to her church until the end, Birks collapsed and died of myocarditis while addressing a meeting of the College Park Congregational Church in Adelaide on 3 October 1911.

 Birks is buried at West Terrace Cemetery, Adelaide.